stephenhouser/some-books/README.md

 ## About
 Display CSV list of books from the Southern Maine Men's Book club in a searchable, filterable, pretty HTML table.
 Done in 100% JavaScript.
 Forked from [derekeder/csv-to-html-table](https://github.com/derekeder/csv-to-html-table).

-Check out the working demo: http://stephenhouser.github.io/some-books/
+Check out the live site: http://stephenhouser.github.io/some-books/

 ## Usage